Skip to content

 Learning persistenceHuman taste gets encodedAppend-only progress.txtSkills + instructions evolve over time

-Cost governanceEnforce invariants, not implsiac-cost-repeatability instruction + adversarial checklists
+Cost governanceEnforce invariants, not implsiac-best-practices.instructions.md + adversarial checklists

 The system operates under 10 principles adapted from the Harness Engineering philosophy: